Water Conservation Program

 The 40 Gallon Challenge also provides maps and charts to see pledge activities in your state and across the United States.

 I took the 40 Gallon Challenge and pledged to save X gallons of water daily for Georgia.
 How much water will you save?
 Go to http://www.40GallonChallenge.org.

-Water Conservation literature for the home and workplace is available at the Water System Office at:
+Water Conservation literature for the home and workplace is available below or at the Water System Office at:

 * Do It Yourself!
 Household Water Assessment